 A plurality of the votes properly cast for the election of directors by the holders of Class A common stock attending the meeting, in person or by proxy, will elect directors to office.
-The affirmative vote of a majority of the holders of Class A common stock present, in person or by proxy, is required to approve Proposal 2, ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2022, and Proposal 3, an advisory vote on executive compensation.
+The affirmative vote of a majority of the holders of Class A common stock present, in person or by proxy, is required to approve Proposal 2, ratification of the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2023.

 Shareholders may vote "FOR" or "WITHHOLD" a vote for the election of directors; and "FOR," "AGAINST," or "ABSTAIN" with respect to each other proposal submitted to shareholders at the Annual Meeting.
 Abstentions will count for purposes of establishing a quorum, but will not count as votes cast on a proposal.
-Accordingly, abstentions will have no effect on the election of directors and are the equivalent of an "against" vote on Proposals 2 and 3.
+Accordingly, abstentions will have no effect on the election of directors and are the equivalent of an "against" vote on Proposal 2.
 Broker non-votes will also count for purposes of establishing a quorum, but will not count as votes cast for the election of directors and accordingly will have no effect.
-Since the proposal to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2022 is a "routine" matter under applicable rules, your broker may vote your shares for you on this proposal absent any other instructions from you.
-Broker non-votes will have no effect on the outcome of Proposal 3.
+Since the proposal to ratify the appointment of Deloitte & Touche LLP as our independent registered public accounting firm for 2023 is a "routine" matter under applicable rules, your broker may vote your shares for you on this proposal absent any other instructions from you.
 Shareholders who send in proxies but attend the meeting in person may vote directly, if they prefer, and withdraw their proxies, or may allow their proxies to be voted with proxies sent in by other shareholders.